 On-line examples of 18th- and early 19th-century Box sextants that may be similar to Humboldt's include:

 The Drum or Box sextant works on the same principles as the vernier sextant but the mechanism is enclosed in a small (usually around 3" diameter) brass cylindrical case.
-The earliest known description of this form of the sextant is by William Jones, a leading London instrument maker, in 1797.
+This form of the sextant was first described by a leading London instrument maker, William Jones, in 1797, as described and illustrated in the pdf extract linked here.
 The graduation and manufacture of such small instruments was made possible by the use a Ramsden's dividing engine.*

 The sextant is used for the precise determination of latitude and longitude by taking the angle between the sun or star and the horizon or the angular distance between celestial objects such as the moon and a star.
 The instrument comprises a graduated arc of approximately 1/6th of a circle, which is used to measure angles via a mirror of up to 1/3 of a circle.
 The sextant was developed to find the longitude at sea via the “lunar distance method” about 1770.
 It is essentially of the same design as an octant (invented by John Hadley in 1731), but the sextant is more precise (and was thus more expensive) and covers a greater angle (1/3 as opposed to 1/4 of a circle).
 Box sextants remaineded in production with little change until the early 20th century.
-Some examples, including Humbolt's, had an accessory telescope, that could be used instead of the peephole sight (often attached by a bracket over the sight), though most examples just have a peephole sight as seen in the specimen on display and those in the collections of Greenwich and the Smithsonian.
+Some examples, including Humbolt's, had an accessory telescope, that could be used instead of the peephole sight (often attached by a bracket over the sight), though most examples just have a peephole sight as seen in the specimen on display and the early examples in the collections of Greenwich and the Smithsonian.
+One of the linked examples at Greenwich has an auxilary telescope that may be attached with a bracket.

 A 'contemporary' description of the box sextant and its use from Frederick Walter Simms, A Treatise on the Principle Mathematical Instruments Employed in Surveying, Leveling, and Astronomy, Troughton & Simms, London (1834) is available as a pdf here.***